ricardoribas/bash-commands/README.md

 8 - `request-volume-expansion`: Increase the size of EC2 instances.
 It requires the local machine to have the AWS credentials.
 Fore more info check the [docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

 9 - `image-stepper`: Create images for all the steps inside a docker image:tag.
 Credits for [docker-in-practice](https://github.com/docker-in-practice/image-stepper)

+10 - `open-branch`: Open the repository url of the current branch.
+It requires that the branch is available remotely.
+Otherwise, a 404 will be returned.